Learn how to look at life from a brighter, more positive perspective!

 Yes, that’s one of the most positive reactions to a car breakdown I’ve ever heard.
 But it’s also a perfect example of how much power we have over our point of view.
 Our happiness isn’t really about the situation we find ourselves in, but about how we see our situation.
 Our perspective is everything.
 No matter how rough a day we have or how hard a year has been, there is always a different way to look at it.
 And if you want to be happier right now?
 Just start looking at your life from a better, brighter angle.
 If you could use a few suggestions, here are three quick ways to see your situation from my new book Bright Side Up:

 1. Look at it from a tourist's point of view.
 I’ll bet that locals in Giza, Egypt don't take photos of themselves in front of the pyramids every day.
 Why would they, right?
 They’re used to them.
 And that’s what happens to us in our own lives: We’re so used to everything around us, we forget that to someone else, our life is a total Kodak moment!
 So take the tourist point of view on your own life, and think of the astounding things at your feet: Your married life, to a single person, is comforting and secure; your single life, to a married person, is hopeful and exciting; and your home—to anyone else—might be quaint or cool or huge or homey simply depending on what they don’t have themselves.
 So go ahead: Give yourself an imaginary bus tour of your life today and see what’s worth writing a postcard home about.
-5 Ways To Be Happy About Your Love Life Right Now!
+5 Ways To STOP Complaining And Appreciate The Life You Have

 2. Rephrase to reframe.
 We are what we eat and we are what we say.
 Which means if you find yourself talking a lot about how “hard” or “unhappy” or “stressed out” or “awful” your day has been, well, you’re probably going to notice and get a lot more things like it tomorrow, too.
 Instead, change the words you use to change how you feel.
 If you’re having “the worst day ever,” maybe you can look at it as a “challenging” one you will soon get through.
 If you’re about to “kill that person” who cut you off, maybe you’re getting a “good test” of your patience because of it.
 And if you’re feeling “terrible” that you’ll “never” meet someone, maybe you’ll feel better if you can envision the possibility that you can and you will…but they’re more likely to want to stick around you if you’ve worked up a pleasant way to talk about your day first.